 Companies are then classified into three broad industries:

 - hardware, consisting of the manufacture of digital goods such as end-user devices, network equipment and semiconductors

 - telecommunication services;

 - IT services, consisting of software applications, data centres, cloud computing and platform services.

 When companies provide diverse products, they are classified in the layer from which they derived the most revenues in the most recent accounting year.

 Digital companies by region

 In the figure ‘Other’ refers to Latin America and the Caribbean, Middle East, Pacific, Sub-Saharan Africa and Canada.
-Companies from Hong Kong SAR, China and Taiwan, China have been classified in Asia due to the different legal environments they operate under.
+Companies headquartered in Hong Kong and Taiwan, have been classified in Asia due to the different legal environments they operate under.

 Detailed company scores per indicator

 Scores for each company are publicly available at the indicator and measurement area level for all stakeholders.
 Individual company results are presented in company scorecards, and scores against each of the 16 indicators are disclosed in a detailed scoring sheet.
 The Core Social Indicators are also included.